 IMPROVED PROJECT BUDGET MANAGEMENT, ESPECIALLY FOR FORECASTING

 Anything where you can demonstrate the ability to have improved project budget management.
 Especially for forecasting.
 Now, if you’re in Professional Services, this is number one.
-This, in itself, will sell your PPM investment, if you can demonstrate that your forecasting is going to be more timely, and more responsive, and most importantly, more accurate.
+This will sell your PPM investment if you demonstrate that your forecasting will be more timely, responsive, and, most importantly, more accurate.

 DATA ACCURACY AND TRANSPARENCY

-Of course, data accuracy and transparency are very important, being able to provide direct access into the PPM so they can see what the forecasts are, and also to keep the PMs in the loop in real-time.
-And, or course, more accurate data is vital, which brings us back around to…
+Of course, data accuracy and transparency are critical.
+Providing direct access and transparency to the PPM to your Project Managers will allow them to see the forecasts and keep the PMs in the loop in real-time.
+And, of course, more accurate data is vital, which brings us back around to…

 AUTOMATION AND SIMPLIFICATION STANCE